How to Perform a Risk Assessment

 When Do You Perform a Risk Assessment?

-Beyond complying with legislative requirements, the purpose of risk assessments are to eliminate operational risks and improve the overall safety of the workplace.
-It is employers responsibility to perform risk assessments when:
+Beyond complying with legislative requirements, the purpose of risk assessments is to eliminate operational risks and improve the overall safety of the workplace.
+It is the employer’s responsibility to perform risk assessments when:

 • new processes or steps are introduced in the workflow;